memsql/starter_kits/adtech/README.md

 ## Benchmarks

-To validate the performance of this reference solution on your SingleStore cluster, see [benchmarks/README.md](benchmarks/README.md).
+To validate the performance of this reference solution on your SingleStore DB cluster, see [benchmarks/README.md](benchmarks/README.md).

 ## Looker Dashboards